trampgeek/moodle-qtype_coderunner/README.md

 various Matlab-generated noise is filtered, and the output must match that specified for the test cases.

+ 1. **octave\_function**.
+This uses the open-source Octave system to process matlab-like student submissions.
+It has not yet been used for teaching so should be regarded as experimental.

 ## Templates

 Templates are the key to understanding how a submission is tested.
 There are in